osohq/oso/new-docs/content/python/reference/frameworks/flask.md

 ### Initialization

 The `FlaskOso` class is the entrypoint to the integration.
-It must be initialized with the Flask app and oso:
+It must be initialized with the Flask app and Oso:

 ```
 from flask import Flask